 - Rice Vinegar: You could use white vinegar or white wine vinegar, but we prefer rice vinegar for this sambal oelek recipe.

-- Seasoning: Salt, ground coriander and white pepper.
+- Spices: Salt, ground coriander and white pepper.

 - Sunflower oil: This will help preserve your sambal oelek.
 La Tourangelle is good stuff.